 Orientation is a time to learn about the academic program, meet University faculty and staff, experience the University community and gain exposure to available services.
 Orientation is also a time to relax and meet other families.
 This session is different from what you may have already experienced during an open house program.
 Below you will find specific information about your family Orientation program.

-- Harpur, Watson School of Engineering, College of Comm. and Public Affairs, Decker School of Nursing
+- Harpur College, College of Community and Public Affairs, Decker School of Nursing (RN students ONLY), and Watson School of Engineering & Applied Science

 *We strongly encourage students to attend any of our Transfer Orientation sessions in June ensure proper course registration.
 If you cannot attend one of the dates above, you must contact New Student Programs to discuss your options (607-777-2878).